Serer people: Joking relationship (Maasir or Kalir)

 Serers and Toucouleurs are linked by a bond of "cousinage".
 This is a tradition common to many ethnic groups of West Africa known as Maasir (var : Massir) in Serer language (Joking relationship) or kal, which comes from kalir (a deformation of the Serer word kucarla meaning paternal lineage or paternal inheritance).
 This joking relationship enables one group to criticise another, but also obliges the other with mutual aid and respect.
 The Serers call this Maasir or Kalir.
-This is because the Serers and the Toucouleurs are related – according to Wiliam J. foltz "Tukulor are a mixture of Fulani and Serer" The Serers also maintain the same bond with the Jola people with whom they have an ancient relationship.
-In the Serer ethnic group, this same bond exists between the Serer patronym, for example between Joof and Faye.
+This is because the Serers and the Toucouleurs are related – according to Wiliam J. foltz "Tukulor are a mixture of Fulani and Serer" The Serers also maintain the same bond with the Jola people with whom they have an ancient relationship based on the legend of Jambooñ and Agaire.
+In the Serer ethnic group, this same bond exists between the Serer patronym, for example between Joof and Faye families.

 Many Senegambian people also refer to this joking relations as "kal" (used between first cousins for example between the children of a paternal aunt and a maternal uncle) and "gamo" (used between tribes).
 "Kal" derives from the Serer word "Kalir" a deformation of "kurcala" which means paternal lineage or inheritance and is used exactly in that context by many Senegambians.
 The word gamo derives from the old Serer word gamohu – an ancient divination ceremony.